djalbat/occam-styles/README.md

     npm start

 The example will then be available at http://localhost:8888 and will reload automatically when changes are made.

+## Acknowledgements

+* The syntax colouring is based on the [Monokai](http://www.monokai.nl/blog/wp-content/asdev/Monokai.tmTheme) theme.

+* Colours are courtesy of Chirag Mehta's [Name that Colour](http://chir.ag/projects/name-that-color/).

+* The logo was converted to SVG format with Peter Selinger's [Potrace](http://potrace.sourceforge.net/).

 ## Contact